TentativeConvert/Syndicator/README.md

 Finally, make `main.py` executable (if necessary) with `chmod +x main.py` and add it to Dash > Startup Applications.

+Python2: call
+$ python main.py
+from the folder syndicator2.

+Python3: call
+$  python -m syndicator3.main
+from the parent folder, i.e. from the folder *containing* synicator3 as subfolder.

 The icons used by Syndicator are essentially the UbuntuOne icons delivered with Ubuntu 14.04.
 You can change these either by replacing the relevant files in the `icons` folder or by editing `config.py`.
 For [at least some of the] icons in `/usr/share/icons/` you only need to supply the file name, not the full path.

 ## Prerequisites (instructions)